Public school systems throughout the D.C. region are grappling with how to handle the new school year during the coronavirus pandemic.

 County Executive Steuart Pittman said on Oct.
 13 that, while he had supported the plan, now thinks that students should not go back to in-person learning until January.
 The School Board will make the final decision later in October.

 All Baltimore City Public Schools opened the 2020-2021 school year virtually, and will begin a hybrid in-person option for young students, students with disabilities, English language learners and students who have had difficulty accessing online learning in November.

 School officials in Baltimore County announced plans to bring small groups of students back for in-person learning beginning in November.

 Calvert County has plans for hybrid learning and all-virtual learning.
 The hybrid program splits students into A and B groups, with those groups returning to school for two days a week on alternating days — Monday and Thursday or Tuesday and Friday.

 Classes on the three other days will be virtual.
-The first day of school is Sept.
-1.

 The Charles County school board voted to start the year with all-virtual distance learning beginning Aug.
 31.